 Olive Oil: Oiling the chicken thighs nicely helps them stay juicy when baking.

-How to Make Crispy Chicken Thighs – Step by Step
+How to Cook Chicken Thighs in the Oven – Step by Step

 Preheat & Season